Anger, Driving, And Impulse Control: How To Keep Your Cool On The Road

 If you're worried about aggressive drivers, you can avoid more risks by keeping plenty of distance between your car and theirs.
 You can slow down or safely exit to give yourself space.
 If necessary, alert the authorities that someone is driving recklessly, which may help keep others safe.

 If someone leaves their car, threatens you with physical harm, makes you feel your life is at risk, or engages in any other dangerous behavior, contact the authorities by calling 911.
-Try not to leave your vehicle and lock your car doors.
-Escape the situation by driving away if possible.
+Try not to leave your vehicle, and lock your car doors.

 Avoid driving while already angry

-If you're upset, give yourself time to control your emotions, even if it means being late.
+If you're upset, you might give yourself time to control your emotions, even if it means being late.
 Try using anger management techniques to relax before leaving and start driving once you feel calmer.

 Utilize relaxation methods in the car

 Specific proven techniques for preventing unhealthy expressions of anger can be practiced in the car.
-For example, listening to calming music has been shown to improve the mood of those who experience anger while driving.
-Additionally, studies show that mindfulness practices can be done on the go.
+For example, listening to calming music may improve the mood of those who experience anger while driving.
+Additionally, previous studies show that mindfulness practices can be done on the go.

 Anger management techniques for everyday life

 Many people who experience road rage or angry driving habits have trouble expressing their anger healthily in other parts of their lives.
-Developing anger management skills can not only help you drive safely, but it may also help with your relationships, career, and overall mental health.
+Developing anger management skills can not only help you drive safely but also help improve your:

 Deep breathing